SuLab/DrugMechDB/pages/mydoc/scopolaminecough.md

 | Bronchoconstriction | POSITIVELY CORRELATED WITH | Asthma |
 | Asthma | POSITIVELY CORRELATED WITH | Cough |
 |---------|-----------|---------|

+Comment: Scopolamine is only valid for a treatment of cough related to asthma

 Reference: [https://go.drugbank.com/drugs/DB00747#mechanism-of-action](https://go.drugbank.com/drugs/DB00747#mechanism-of-action){:target="_blank"}